MarksBeejay/mealy-app-backup/README.md

 # Error Handling
 The backend application includes a global error handling middleware to handle any unhandled errors.
 All errors are properly formatted and returned as JSON responses.

+# Contributing
+If you would like to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING.md file.